RasCarlito/webpack-archive-plugin/README.md

 # webpack-archive-plugin

-Webpack plugin to create archives of emitted files.
+Webpack plugin to create archives of a given directory.

 ## Installation